 This paired with trendsetting ambassadors such as David Beckham adorning and therefore endorsing the hairstyle, the Undercut only surged in popularity.

 Unlike the toothbrush moustache, the haircut soon overcame the controversy perhaps by sheer popularity or a genuine disassociation with Nazism.
-By 2014, the haircut become almost entirely normalised.
+By 2014, the haircut became almost entirely normalised.

 The style on top can be paired with a Pompadour or Faux Hawk for height, a Fringe or even a Comb Over.
 Longer hair can be left to fall naturally make a dishevelled hairstyle or even tied up into a Top-Knot.